Multiple Sclerosis Centers of Excellence

 We are fortunate to have Veterans share their stories of living with MS. These stories are filled with life's challenges, the value of family and friends, a little sense of humor thrown in and lots of hopefulness.
 We hope you will enjoy reading these stories and in a small way feel connected to others that are living with this disease.

-- Kevin Byrne, Portland, Oregon has over 30 stories that address his disease with a mantra of Never Stop…Never Quit.
+- Kevin Byrne, Portland, Oregon has added several NEW stories and has over 35 stories that address his disease with a mantra of Never Stop…Never Quit.